Genomics in Palliative Care

 If the patient/family wishes to consider arranging genomic testing of the stored sample during the patient’s lifetime, they can discuss this with the patient’s medical team.
 The patient must meet the eligibility criteria outlined in the National Genomic Test Directory, and give their consent for testing.

 We would recommend banking a DNA sample even the patient intends to donate their organs to medical research.
 Genomic testing usually requires a sample that has been processed by a NHS laboratory; research samples may not be subjected to the same rigorous controls.
+Furthermore, research samples may be stored in chemicals that damage DNA.

-If you can not find the answer to your question on this page, you can contact gstt.southeastglh@nhs.net for support.
+If you cannot find the answer to your question on this page, you can contact gstt.southeastglh@nhs.net for support.